KyTDK/SnapShatter/README.md

 - **Add Friends:** Quickly add new friends to your Snapchat account.

-- **Calibrate Scales:** SnapShatter allows you to calibrate scales, making it a versatile tool for various tasks.
+- **Versatility:** SnapShatter is designed for a wide range of tasks, including the calibration of scales.

 - **Easy to Use:** SnapShatter is designed with simplicity in mind.
 You don't need to be a tech expert to use it.